-1. Why is the Stewart Investors team interested in sustainable investing?
+1. Why are you interested in sustainable investing?

 To us, sustainability factors are investment issues and we identify them and their materiality through a bottom-up approach.
 We passionately believe that sustainability is a driver of returns, not a trade-off, and we believe that in order to deliver attractive long-term returns for our clients we must fully integrate sustainability into our investment decision making process.